aquariumbio/aquarium-local/docs/index.md

 ```

 and finally restarting Aquarium with `./aquarium.sh up` as before.
-If Aquarium has been updated since the database dump was generated, it is a good idea to run database migrations as described above.
+If Aquarium has been updated since the database dump was generated, it is a good idea to run database migrations with `aquarium.sh update`.

 > **Important**: If you swap in a large database dump, the database has to be reinitialized.
 > And the larger the database, the longer the initialization will take.